exoctl/exoctl-cli/README.md

                          specify which gateway you want to use -e <endpoint>,
    --endpoint <endpoint>
-                         your plugin's endpoint on the engine
+                         your plugin´s endpoint on the engine
        -d <data>,        data to be passed to gateway --data <data>
    -r, --raw-data        bring raw engine data without processing